 12VAC5-31-910.
 Criminal or enforcement history.

 A. General denial.
-Application for or certification of individuals convicted of certain crimes present an unreasonable risk to public health and safety.
-Thus, applications for certification by individuals convicted of the following crimes will be denied in all cases:
+Application for affiliation or certification of individuals convicted of certain crimes present an unreasonable risk to public health and safety.
+Thus, applications for affiliation or certification by individuals convicted of the following crimes will be denied in all cases:

 1. Felonies involving sexual misconduct where the victim's failure to affirmatively consent is an element of the crime, such as forcible rape.